-Type of contract Details of the contract workings Nature of compensation for claims Key variables affecting cash flows Non-participating life insurance contracts with fixed and guaranteed terms Benefits paid on death or maturity are fixed and guaranteed and not at the discretion of the issuer Benefits, defined by the insurance contract, are determined by the contract and are not directly affected by the performance of underlying assets or the performance of the contracts as whole.
+Nature of Details of the contract compensation for Key variables affecting Type of contract workings claims cash flows Non-participating life insurance contracts with fixed and guaranteed terms Benefits paid on death or maturity are fixed and guaranteed and not at the discretion of the issuer Benefits, defined by the insurance contract, are determined by the contract and are not directly affected by the performance of underlying assets or the performance of the contracts as whole.
 Mortality, lapses, expenses and market earnings on assets backing the liabilities.
 Life insurance contracts with discretionary participating benefits (endowment and whole of life) These policies include a clearly defined initial guaranteed sum assured which is payable on death.
 The guaranteed amount is a multiple of the amount that is increased throughout the duration of the policy by the addition of regular bonuses annually which, once added, are not removed.
 Regular bonuses are also added retrospectively.
-Benefits arising from the discretionary participation feature are based on the performance of a specified pool of contracts or a specified type of contract.
-Mortality, lapses, expenses and market earnings on assets backing the liabilities.
+Benefits arising from the discretionary participation feature are based on the performance of a Mortality, lapses, expenses and market earnings on assets backing the liabilities.
 Life Annuity Contracts These policies provide guaranteed regular payments to the life assured.
 The amount of the payment is set at inception of the policy.
 Longevity, expenses and market earnings on assets backing the liabilities.